 This definition comes from the United Nations High Commissioner for Refugees (UNHCR).
 The United Nations General Assembly established the UNHCR in 1950 to help the WWII refugees.
 Since then, the agency has resettled millions of displaced persons and works in more than 100 countries.
 Want to know more information on the process of resettlement?
 Click Here

 What We Do

 Catholic Community Services of Utah’s Refugee Resettlement Program provides refugees the assistance they need to become self-sufficient in their new home.
-Our experienced staff offers clients a variety of services including case management, job placement, health services, interpretation, transportation, housing, food assistance, volunteer opportunities and more for the first six months following arrival.
+Our experienced staff offers clients a variety of services including case management, job placement, health services, interpretation, transportation, housing, food assistance, volunteer opportunities and more for the first two years following arrival.

 For More Information:

 - Read "Why Hire a Refugee?" and contact us.